-Today's profile will be the largest yet written, as I've managed to discover several political figures with the given name Liberty!
+Today's profile will be the largest yet written, as I've managed to local several political figures with the given name Liberty!
 I'd also like to mention that each of these men have ample information available on themselves in the right places online, so that will make my job profiling them slightly easier!
 The first man to be profiled is Mr. Liberty Dodge Packard of Massachusetts.
-Besides having some truly impressive side whiskers and a name that brings to mind a car dealership, Packard was also a highly regarded physician and public servent in his native county of Suffolk.
+Besides having some truly impressive side whiskers and a name that brings to mind a car dealership, Packard was a highly regarded physician and public servant in his native county of Suffolk.

 Liberty D. Packard was born on September 13, 1831 in North Bridgewater, Massachusetts, one of seven children born to Liberty (1808-1894) and Mary Dodge Packard (born 1810).
 Packard attended local schools and is recorded as attending the Adelphi Academy.
 He began studying medicine early in his life and was also tutored by Dr. Alexander Hinchborn of North Bridgewater.
 Packard eventually enrolled at the Harvard Medical School in 1860 and graduated with a degree in medicine from the Homeopathic Medical College of New York in 1862.
 On September 15, 1853 Liberty Packard married Ms. Lucy Ann Kingman (1830-1919), with whom he would have the following children: Ernest Kingman (1856-1877), Nellie Hall (born 1863), Lillie Mansfield (born 1863) and Mary Wallace (born 1869).